nomasystems/nhooks/README.md

 ## Usage example:

-Assuming there is an app named test_app that has one hook named init and another named terminate:
+Assuming there is a module named test_app that has one hook named init and another named terminate:

 ```erl
 -module(test_app).